GardOS/web-exam/README.md

 ### General

-The project is written in JavaScript and is built using webpack/babel.
+The application is written with the MERN-stack in JavaScript and is built with webpack/babel.

 Libraries/tools:

 - Passport: Authentication.
 - Socket.io: Real-time communication
 - Eslint + prettier: Used to ensure consistent code style and conventions.
+- MongoDB: Data storage

 ### Frontend